EuniceH/Loan_Qualifier_App/loan_qualifier_app/README.md

 ## Contributors

-Brought to you by Eunice
+Brought to you by FinTech Material and Eunice

 ---